jlmcgraw/xerox-python/README.md

 ## Usage

-There are two branches available that each build a different project type:
+There branches available that each build a different project type:

-- `main`: Builds a basic python project
+- `main`: [Default] Builds a basic python project
 - `fastapi`: Builds a basic FastAPI python project
+- `flask`: Builds a basic Flask python project

 ## Local